 Am I a scientist?
 I have a Ph.D. in ecology, but I don’t do primary research.
 In the eyes of some of my scientist-colleagues, I’m not the real deal.
-As the Director of Science for COMPASS, my job is to harness the power of the collective voice of science.
+At COMPASS, my job is to harness the power of the collective voice of science.
 Ideas that have the power not only to inform, but to transform conversations, especially in the policy arena.
 Doing synthesis is doing science.
 So, of course I am a scientist.

 What does synthesis mean to me?
 To some, synthesis means data crunching and meta-analysis, and these are both powerful and much-lauded aspects of science synthesis.
 But there’s also another dimension: conceptual synthesis.
 By weaving individual threads of scientific ideas together, we can step back to look at the whole tapestry.
 And by stepping back, we sometimes see something we had not seen before – a whole new picture.
 Can we describe that new picture in a compelling way that resonates with audiences we’re trying to reach?
 Does it get us any closer to answering “so what?”